seoulai/seoulai.github.io/hackathon-kr.md

 layout: hackathon
 title: SeoulAI Hackathon
 date: Saturday, December 15, 2018 10:00:00 PM GMT+09:00
-description: Seoul AI is hosting third AI hackathon on Saturday, October 13th.
+description: Seoul AI is hosting 4th AI hackathon on Saturday, December 15th.
 Hackathon is based on the new toolkit from Seoul AI Gym
 tags:
   [
     Seoul,